 How to visit: Largo di Torre Argentina is a public square, just a few minutes walk from the Pantheon and other main sights in the city center.
 You cannot enter the archeological site itself, but you can just walk around and easily see all the ancient buildings from the street.

-TIP: This amazing street food tour we did in Rome also brings you to Largo di Torre Argentina and the guide gives some explanation about the sites you see.
+TIP: This amazing food tour we did in Rome also brings you to Largo di Torre Argentina and the guide gives some explanation about the sites you see.

 7. Pyramid of Caius Cestius